DavidC0rtes/client-server/README.md

 # File share
-App to send and receieve files between two or more clients and an arbitrer (server).
+App to send and receive files between two or more clients and a server.
-Clients suscribe(listen) to specific channels.
+Clients subscribe(listen) to specific channels.
 Servers coordinate them (receive files and redirect them).

 ## Custom protocol over TCP